SriRK3514/Misty/README.md

 ## 26 Release:
 This release is built on top of Ubuntu 26.04 LTS.
 ## ***White Leaf***
-Water releases are the beta releases or the releases that are in early development and most likely have the newest kernel.
+White Leaf releases are the beta releases or the releases that are in early development and most likely have the newest kernel.
 <br>
 The release cycle is 3 months per release.